obonaventure/cnp3/book/network/network.rst

 IPv6 addressing architecture
 ----------------------------

-The experience with IPv4 reveleaded that the scalability of a network layer protocol heavily depends on its addressing architecture.
+The experience with IPv4 revealed that the scalability of a network layer protocol heavily depends on its addressing architecture.
 The designers of IPv6 spent a lot of effort defining its addressing architecture :rfc:`3513`.
 All IPv6 addresses are 128 bits wide.
 This implies that there are 340,282,366,920,938,463,463,374,607,431,768,211,456 (3.4 × 10^38) different IPv6 addresses.
-As the surface of the Earth is about 510,072,000 :math:`km^2`, this implies that there are about :math:`6.67 \times 10^{23}` IPv6 addresses per square meter on Earth.
+As the surface of the Earth is about 510,072,000 :Math:`km^2`, this implies that there are about :math:`6.67 \times 10^{23}` IPv6 addresses per square meter on Earth.
 Compared to IPv4 that offered only 8 addresses per square kilometer, this is a significant improvement on paper.

 IPv6 supports unicast, multicast and anycast addresses.
 As with IPv4, an IPv6 unicast address is used to identify one datalink-layer interface on a host.
 If a host has several datalink layer interfaces (e.g. an Ethernet interface and a WiFi interface), then it needs several IPv6 addresses.
 In general, an IPv6 unicast address is structured as shown in the figure below.

 .. figure:: fig/network-fig-073-c.png
    :align: center
+   :scale: 50

    Structure of IPv6 unicast addresses